markimus-maximus/CMC_Scraper/README.md

    - SSH: My IP
 - An ssh key pair was generated to authenticate the connection.
 The priveleges were changed in the terminal to 'read only' using the syntax `chmod 400 <key.pem>`
 - To connect to the EC2 instance through the CLI, `ssh -i /Users/asadiceccarelli/Documents/AiCore/aicorekey.pem ec2-user@<public-dns>` was used.
-- To add the directory of the scraper to the EC2 instance, `scp -i <path/ec2_key.pem> -r <directory path> /home/ec2-user` was run
+- To add the directory of the scraper to the EC2 instance, `scp -i <path/ec2_key.pem> -r <directory path> /home/ec2-user` was run.
 - Docker was then installed to this EC2 instance
 ~~~
 sudo yum update -y
 sudo amazon-linux-extras install docker